maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2016-06-07/en/important-dates-deadlines/when-is-voter-registration-deadline-june-7.md

 section: "important-dates-deadlines"
 priority: "Minor"
 ---
-The voter registration application deadline is **no later than Monday, May 23.**
+The voter registration application deadline is **no later than Monday, October 24.**

 It is important that your voter registration application be filled out completely and:
 - Submitted online no later than midnight 15 days before the election